Hunt County Sheriff's Office Report

 Finally, what about the recently built outdoor pen with concrete poured at the fence line to prevent Massey's breeding mastiffs from digging out?
 Massey stated the male dog had only been in the pen for one day before brutally attacking his wife.
 But we see in the photograph there is already a gaping hole in the fencing -- the dog's whole left leg is protruding out.
 Apparently, it only took one day for this dog to wreak havoc on the new enclosure.
 These are zero margin of error dogs.

-Of this same subset of 14 victims, ages 28 to 64, 86% were killed by pit bulls and 14% by mastiffs.
-Of these 14 victims, five involved husbands returning home to find their wife horribly mangled by one of these breeds or already dead.
+Of this same subset of 15 victims, ages 28 to 64, 80% were killed by pit bulls and 20% by mastiff-types.
+Five of these deaths involved a husband returning home to find his wife horribly mangled by one of these breeds or already dead.
 Kelley was one of these victims, as was April Collins, Susan Sweeney and two others.
 Kelley will be remembered as a brave and lovely person, who while still conscious after the vicious dog mauling, was the only person willing to direct 911 to her home.

 10/29/18: Woman Dies After Mauling